KTamas03/deep-learning-challenge/README.md

 **Model 3: Bin "ASK_AMT" Column and add Epochs**

-In this model, I decided to bin the "ASK_AMT" column as I could see there data was heavily skewed, with $5,000 occurring 25,398 times in the dataset:
+In this model, I chose to bin the "ASK_AMT" column because I observed a significant skew in the data, with $5,000 occurring 25,398 times in the dataset.:

   ![image](https://github.com/KTamas03/deep-learning-challenge/assets/132874272/02be1826-5bd6-40f7-ab23-aeb9a0ab42be)

 Binning can be beneficial when dealing with data that has a skewed or non-uniform distribution.
-It helps in dealing with outliers and extreme values by placing them into appropriate bins.
+It helps in handling outliers and extreme values by placing them into appropriate bins.

-In addition to this, I decided to also increase the number of Epochs.
+Additionally, I chose to increase the number of epochs.
 Training a neural network involves adjusting the model's weights to minimize the loss function.
 Each epoch represents one complete pass through the training dataset.
-Increasing the number of epochs allows the model more opportunities to learn from the data.
+Increasing the number of epochs provides the model with more opportunities to learn from the data.

   - Data Preprocessing (same as original model with changes below):